clinaresl/pgnparser/README.md

   software project

 Of course, these links are specific to the template being used, and different layouts can be produced with different templates.
+Importantly, some templates might require external files as in the case of the template used in the example above (`lichess/tabular.tpl`) which requires an image of the lichess icon.
+In case any template requires any external file these are given under the directory `latex` ---and can be freely replaced by others if needed.

 Note that variables used in the templates might contain UTF-8 characters as they are read from the input pgn file.
 Fortunately, `xelatex` provides automatic